 VW has been testing what is said to be the definitive aerodynamic configuration for the 2017 Polo WRC in some old Rally of Portugal stages like Arganil and Gois last week.
-First pictures published show a new rear wing with significant changes versus the previous version.
+The first pictures published show a new rear wing with significant changes versus the previous version.

-First main change is a reduction of the width of the lower blade (or shovel) as shown in the figure below, the new design above, which is now same as rear windshield width, allowing air to flow on both sides below the upper blade.
+The first main change is a reduction of the width of the lower blade (or shovel) as shown in the figure below, the new design above, which is now the same as the rear windshield width, allowing air to flow on both sides below the upper blade.
 As a result, it does not support anymore the upper blade, so two vertical front supports have been added.

 Other teams are still working on their aero packages:

-- Toyota presented a new wing since their first tests, but its final configuration still has to be confirmed.
+- Toyota presented a new wing since its first tests, but its final configuration still has to be confirmed.